Man convicted of killing missing California college student

 Associated Press

-“I wish to express to you the appreciation and that of the parties for your service in this case,” she said.
-“It is a great personal sacrifice to serve as a juror. … You have been very attentive and conscientious throughout this case.”
+“This case will not be over until Kristin is returned home, and we have committed to that from the beginning,” he said.
+“We don’t take a breath.
+We do not put this aside.”

-The son’s defense attorney, Robert Sanger, had tried to pin the killing on someone else — noting that Scott Peterson, who was later convicted at a sensational trial of killing his pregnant wife and the fetus she was carrying — was also a Cal Poly student at the time.
+Outside the courthouse, Ruben Flores maintained that his son is innocent and said he feels badly that Smart’s family will never have a resolution.
+He said the case was about feelings, not facts.

-During his closing arguments, Sanger told jurors that no attempted rape occurred and he cast doubt on testimony from witnesses, including a student who was in Smart’s dorm who testified to seeing Flores in Smart’s room.
+During his closing arguments, Sanger said no attempted rape occurred and he cast doubt on testimony from witnesses, including a student who was in Smart’s dorm who testified to seeing Paul Flores in Smart’s room.

 He also referred to forensic evidence offered by the prosecution as “junk science.”